Sowmyad15/8_Week_SQL_Challenge/Dannys_Diner/Danny_diner_Solution.md

 | B           | sushi        |
 | C           | ramen        |

-- Customer A and C's favourite item is ramen while customer B savours all items on the menu.

 ***

 ### 6. Which item was purchased first by the customer after they became a member?